Nixtla/statsforecast/CONTRIBUTING.md

 Once you have made the change and performed any necessary validations, it's time to convert the notebook to Python modules.
 To do this, simply use `nbdev_export` in the terminal.

 You will see that the `mlforecast/utils.py` file has been modified (the changes from `nbs/utils.ipynb` are reflected in that module).
+Before committing the changes, we need to clean the notebooks using the command `./action_files/clean_nbs`.

 Once you have done the above, simply add the changes using `git add nbs/utils.ipynb mlforecast/utils.py`: